Exiv2/exiv2/msvc64/ReadMe.txt

 4    Batch builds and tests

 4.1  buildall.bat
-     This is a real "throw away" kind of script.
+     This was intended to be a "throw away" kind of script and it's grown to be quite useful.
      You will have to run vcvars32.bat for the compiler you intend to use to ensure devenv is on your path.

+     It doesn't know anything about building only x64 or only Win32.
+Change the script if you want something special.

+     I'll probably combine buildall.bat and setbuild.py into a single script one day.

 4.2  runner.py
 	 runner.py [Win32|x64|all]